kabaehr/kabaehr.github.io/_posts/2017-07-16-Aurelia-components-.ref-element.md

 <a href="http://aurelia.io/hub.html#/doc/article/aurelia/binding/latest/binding-how-it-works/1">See the official docs for more explanations about the controller.</a>

-<h2> .ref all the things </h2>
+<h2> Summary </h2>

 Some of the examples are really made up because I couldn´t think of a short real world example and the focus lays on showing the syntax and how to access the references in your outer view model. <br>
-To summarize you should use .ref to select and change the look or behavior of an element/attribute when you can´t customize the element/attribute over bindables.
+To summarize you should think about using .ref to select and change the look or behavior of an element/attribute when you can´t customize the element/attribute over bindables.